Jazz guitar: 1970s

 The Mahavishnu Orchestra, the resulting band, broke significant ground in both rock and jazz realms, and was headlined by McLaughlin's newer, more experimental style.
 His guitar playing began to utilize bends, sustain, and distortion common to blues rock musicians, as well as a vocabulary heavily influenced by Hindustani and Carnatic styles of Indian classical music which had become popular in psychedelic rock.
-His aggression and virtuosity earned him and his band fame, and he became a dominant force in jazz guitar.
+His distorted tones and virtuosity earned him and his band fame, and he became a dominant force in jazz guitar.
 Inspired by him, pianist Chick Corea reorganized his Latin jazz band Return to Forever into a guitar-led rock band, first with blues-based guitarist Bill Connors, then with young virtuoso Al Di Meola.
 Di Meola would also accrue much respect as a soloist, and influenced numerous rock and jazz guitarists after his time.

 Many rock guitarists also began to utilize jazz vocabulary and jazz-based ideas, reflective of progressive rock's convergent evolution with fusion jazz.
 Yes guitarists Peter Banks and Steve Howe had styles akin to that of many jazz guitarists early on, and helped define Yes's sound apart from other bands.
 John Goodsall, guitarist for the seminal jazz-rock band Brand X, utilized a fusion guitar style in the context of a progressive rock sound.
 Most notably, though, was Allan Holdsworth, who played with numerous progressive rock groups and musicians(Soft Machine, Gong, Tempest, Bill Bruford, U.K.) before embarking on a decades-long solo career that saw him become of the most revered soloists in the guitar world.
 Rather than utilizing standard picking, Holdsworth relied on legato phrasing inspired by horn players like John Coltrane and wildly unique and extremely advanced harmonic ideas.
 Despite being an "underground" musician and getting very little commercial success, Holdsworth inspired several guitarists over the years, most particularly, Eddie Van Halen.